esaiaswt/MP4AudioToText/README.md

 The generated CSV file contains three columns:
 - **Seconds in video**: Timestamp (rounded to nearest second) of when the speech segment ends
-- **Speaker Name/Number**: Automatically identified speaker using AI-powered speaker diarization (e.g., Speaker 1, Speaker 2, etc.).
-The system can distinguish up to 5 different speakers.
+- **Speaker Name/Number**: Sequential segment identifier (e.g., Segment 1, Segment 2, etc.).
+Note that this is NOT actual speaker identification - the NVIDIA cloud API does not support speaker diarization.
+For true speaker identification, you would need to deploy a self-hosted NVIDIA Riva server.
 - **Transcribed text**: The actual transcribed text for that segment

-**Note**: Speaker diarization uses NVIDIA Riva's built-in AI capability to analyze voice characteristics and automatically assign speaker labels.
-This is not based on order but on actual voice patterns.

 ## Dependencies